Tom Murphy Player Props: Mariners vs. Twins

 Tom Murphy At The Plate

-- Murphy has nine doubles, six home runs and eight walks while hitting .269.
+- Murphy has 10 doubles, seven home runs and eight walks while hitting .277.

-- In 55.6% of his 36 games this season, Murphy has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 56.8% of his 37 games this season, Murphy has picked up at least one hit.
+He's also had nine multi-hit games.

-- Murphy has had at least one RBI in 19.4% of his games this year (seven of 36), with two or more RBI three times (8.3%).
+- Murphy has had at least one RBI in 21.6% of his games this season (eight of 37), with two or more RBI three times (8.1%).
 He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.